 Welcome to my scan and commentary page of my Secondary 1 (1997) yearbook.
 I was in Dunman High School (Chinese: 德明政府中学 or Démíng Zhèngfǔ Zhōngxué — literally “Dunman Government Middle School”, even though the English name uses High School).
-This page is part of a larger project to catalogue my life story, and will eventually be linked to a central page where I will write endlessly about inconsequential but precious memories.
+This page is part of a larger project to catalogue my life story, my personal blog where I write endlessly about inconsequential but precious memories.
+See this Table of Contents page.

 My family left Singapore at the end of 1998 after my Secondary 2 school year, and in some ways I’ve never moved on from that somewhat traumatic experience.
 It took me over 20 years to reach out to some of my former classmates over the Internet again, and I still dream about several of them (forever immortalized in their Secondary 2 body images) quite often.
 But you know what?
 Even though I was just here for two years, my two years at Dunman High are still the most precious school experiences of my life as of the time of writing.
 It’s a beautiful (and now apparently even more beautiful than ever, after renovations and upgrades) school full of rose-coloured memories for me.

-I have three yearbooks from Dunman High, the 1997-1999 ones, and will be scanning and posting them. (late 2021 note: 4 now, someone gifted me the 2000 one.)
+I have three yearbooks from Dunman High, the 1997-1999 ones, and will be scanning and posting them (Late 2021 edit: 4 now, someone gifted me the 2000 one).
 Each will have a page like this, which will be just made up of thumbnails and the occasional tongue-in-cheek commentary.
 You can click on the image links to generate larger versions, and you can even change the filename of the larger version and take out the -scaled part of the URL to get a full sized JPG scan.
 However, to preserve the bandwidth of this site, if you plan on opening pretty much every photo or want an archived copy of it, then to save hosting bandwidth, instead consider downloading them as a .zip file from the following link, which also has raw scans:

 Mega.nz folder link to JPG and TIF files here.